 If you are more advanced and capable of getting out to the desired waves easily, maybe it's time to start thinking about a smaller board.

-With regards to wave skimming, there is another consideration.
+With regard to wave skimming, there is another consideration.
 Bigger, faster, more powerful waves will give you lots of speed.
-Smaller, weak waves won't.
+Smaller, weaker waves won't.